Pixel-on-Kaspa/Pixel-on-Kaspa/_posts/2025-01-23-nft-collection-launch.md

 ---
-title: Exciting News: NFT Collection Launch Preparations Underway!
+title: Exciting News - NFT Collection Launch Preparations Underway!
 layout: post
 ---
 We’re thrilled to announce that preparations for the release of our NFT collection are in full swing!
 This upcoming collection will be a celebration of creativity, innovation, and the boundless possibilities of digital art.